veeneck/ColwichHSO/content/events/teachermeal.md

 ---
 title: Conference Meals 🍽️
-description: We supply the food for the teachers conferences as a show of appreciation.
+description: We supply one meal for the teachers conferences as a show of appreciation.
 type: events
 event_date: 2022-09-28 1:00:00 +0000
 url: "/meals"